 It’s no surprise that pet owners want their companions to be healthy.
 And with the advancements in veterinary science and research, our pets are now able to live longer, happier and healthier lives.
 But many of the life-enhancing and often life-saving procedures are complex and very expensive.
-Pet owners who opt to purchase pet insurance plans often find that their financial burden is alleviated when their pet becomes ill or injured.
+Pet owners who opt to purchase pet insurance often find that their financial burden is alleviated when their pet becomes ill or injured.

 Many of the top pet insurance companies report certain pet health conditions/injuries ranking as the most expensive to treat.
 Gathering data from subscribers’ claims, they’ve determined the average costs for these procedures.
 Many pet owners can’t believe that they might have to pay more than $1,000 for a single pet health issue.
 But the reality is that often the total vet bill may be even higher.